 Martin Toth, project manager at T&G, explains the reason for this: "CIMPLICITY has always had an open interface design and has been able to integrate numerous third-party systems and devices.
+With the help of native drivers and standard communication interfaces such as OPC, data can be recorded from virtually any third-party device."

-Martin Toth,Project Manager at T&G
+Martin Toth, Project Manager at T&G